ogelbric/MaintenanceModeWCP_enabled/README.md

 [root@orfdns ~]#
 ```

-# All looks good.
-One ESXi server placed into maintenance mode works.
+All looks good.
+One ESXi server placed into maintenance mode at a time works.
+The Kubernetes API end point and supervisor cluster keep on running.